Jay Bradley: Pro Wrestling Noah (2018)

-National Wrestling Alliance (2018-present)
+National Wrestling Alliance (2018–present)

 On October 21, 2018, Jay Bradley wrestled at the NWA 70th Anniversary Show.
 On the card he lost a 4-way elimination match to qualify for the NWA National title match.
 The match, which also included Mike Parrow and Ricky Starks, was won by Willie Mack.
-On January 5, 2019, Bradley teamed with Caleb Konley losing to War Kings(Crimson and Jax Dane) in a qualifying match for the Crockett Cup.
+On January 5, 2019, Bradley teamed with Caleb Konley losing to War Kings (Crimson and Jax Dane) in a qualifying match for the Crockett Cup.
 The night of the tournament, Bradley would team with Jocephus, losing a seven-team battle royal to the Wildcards (Royce Isaacs & Tom Latimer) with the winner qualifying as the last entrant for the Crockett Cup tournament.
 In 2021, Jay Bradley and Wrecking Ball Legursky formed the Fixers tag team and would start serving as muscle for Colby Corino.
-On August 28, 2022, the Fixers won a 12-team battle royal at the NWA 74th Anniversary Show to determine the inaugual NWA United States Tag Team Champions.
+On August 28, 2022, the Fixers won a 12-team battle royal at the NWA 74th Anniversary Show to determine the inaugural NWA United States Tag Team Champions.
+The Fixers held the titles until January 31, 2023, when they lost the belts to The Country Gentlemen.